Covered

 Request access to the full manuscript.

 The manuscript is available to researchers, institutions evaluating governance frameworks for AI deployment, and operators working in high-stakes deployment contexts.
-Use the inquiry form to request access or ask a specific question about the framework.
+Submit your name and email and the manuscript will be sent to you immediately.

 Governance analysis that is honest about its own limits is more useful than governance analysis that conceals them.